payprop/json-schema-tojson/README.md

 Bugs?
 Almost certainly.

 Caveats?
-The implementation is currently incomplete, this is a work in progress so using some of the more edge case JSON schema options (oneOf, formats, required, not, etc) will not generate representative JSON so they will not validate against the schema on a round trip.
+The implementation is currently incomplete, this is a work in progress so using some of the more edge case JSON schema validation options will not generate representative JSON so they will not validate against the schema on a round trip.
+These include:

+    additionalItems
+    patternProperties
+    additionalProperties
+    dependencies
+    allOf
+    anyOf
+    oneOf
+    not

+It is also entirely possible to pass a schema that could never be validated, but will result in a generated structure anyway, example: an integer that has a "minimum" value of 2, "maximum" value of 4, and must be a "multipleOf" 5 - a nonsensical combination.
+Having an array with "allOf" and "minItems" or "maxItems" would also be nonsensical.

 Gotchas?
 The data generated is completely random, don't expect it to be the same across runs or calls.
 The data is also meaningless in terms of what it represents